top of page

 It’s my opinion that the five gifts of Christ given to various persons in the body of Christ are leadership gifts.
 I say this because of two reasons.
 Number one the text says that some not all have been given these gifts and number two the text specifically says these gifts have been given for the purpose of equipping the saints which is the entire body.

-In Ephesians chapter 4 verse 11 we see five leadership gifts which Christ has distributed to his body.
+In Ephesians 4:11 we see five leadership gifts which Christ has distributed to his body.

-Paul did not teach nor demonstrate a clergy class ruling over the rest of the body.
-He did teach that each member of his body has differing gifts, giving some the ability to speak and lead, while others are given the ability to serve and manage.
-All of the Ephesians chapter 4 verse 11 gifts are speaking and leading gifts, possessing a different aspect of Christ ministry.
+Paul taught that each member of his body has differing gifts, giving some the ability to speak and lead, while others are given the ability to serve and manage.
+All of the Ephesians 4 :11 gifts are speaking and leading gifts, possessing a different aspect of Christ ministry.
 In the last Lesson 48: Part II Order In The Church, I showed you that being an elder in the local ekklesia is a public leadership position that will interact with people.
 It’s a requirement for leadership to teach which is speaking publicly.
 It’s why I believe all elders or leaders will have one or a combination of the Ephesians 4:11 gifts.

 It’s these leadership gifts that Christ has given to support, undergird and propel his body so that the mission is fulfilled.

-In Acts chapter 13, Barnabas and Paul were 'set apart as an apostolic team', then 'sent out'.
+In Acts 13, Barnabas and Paul were 'set apart as a missional team', then 'sent out'.
 As they went forth praying and proclaiming the gospel using the keys of the kingdom to set captives free: they then made disciples forming communities of believers in the cities they visited.
-The apostolic team was building a net of organizational relationships, but before they could move on to do it again: they appointed a leadership team to oversee, guide, encourage, instruct and equip the outpost they had established.
+The missional team was building a net of organizational relationships, but before they could move on to do it again: they appointed a leadership team to oversee, guide, encourage, instruct and equip the outpost they had established.

 Apostolic network